Alex-L3/cryptopdc/README.md

 # Responsive Landing Page Build ⚡

-### Build for Web Developer Contest by CryptoPay ⚡
+### Build for Web Developer Contest by CryptoBot ⚡

 - Beautiful landing page using HTML, CSS and Javascript.
 - With animations.